Basildon and Thurrock University Hospitals NHS Foundation Trust: Pathology

 A joint pathology venture with Southend University Hospital NHS Foundation Trust and Integrated Pathology Partnerships was set up in August 2014.
 A new laboratory was built at laboratory at Dobson House, in Bentalls, Basildon.
 It is expected to process more than 12 million tests per year for 250 GP surgeries as well as the two hospital trusts.

 Hospital Radio

 Basildon Hospital has had its own Hospital Radio service since 1974.
 It started life in a broadcasting van outside of the hospital premises.
-They now operate a full 24 hour service with a full program service every evening from 7pm until late and all day at the weekends with a music jukebox playing during non-broadcasting hours.
+They now operate a full 24 hour service with a full program service every evening from 7 p.m. until late and all day at the weekends with a music jukebox playing during non-broadcasting hours.

 Programs are based around specific genres such as country, 60's, jazz, charts, and quiz shows.
 In 2014 they celebrated their 40th anniversary with the hospital departments being involved in the celebrations, local press coverage covered the birthday weekend and local MP Stephen Metcalfe (politician) joined the celebrations.

 The alternative name for the station is BHR1287 and can be listened to not only in the hospital but outside on am radio 1287 locally and on various music apps nationally.